intjelic/python-sfml/doc/source/api/window.rst

    This class allows users to query the keyboard state at any time and directly, without having to deal with a window and its events.
-   Compared to the :const:`KEY_PRESSED` and :const:`KEY_RELEASED`
+   Compared to :class:`MouseButtonEvent`
-   events, :class:`sfml.window.Keyboard` can retrieve the state of a key at any time (you don't need to store and update a boolean on your side in order to know if a key is pressed or released), and you always get the real state of the keyboard, even if keys are pressed or released
+   events, :class:`Keyboard` can retrieve the state of a key at any time (you don't need to store and update a boolean on your side in order to know if a key is pressed or released), and you always get the real state of the keyboard, even if keys are pressed or released